-Admission to the Steamship William G. Mather Museum is $8/adult, $7/senior and $6/child ages 2-12.
+Admission to the Steamship William G. Mather Museum is approximately $9/adult, $7/senior and $6/child ages 2-12.
 Discounted combo tickets when combining with the Great Lakes Science Center.

 - Open: May – October but call or visit the website below for days and hours of operation.

 - Location: (Map It) 601 Erieside Ave. in Cleveland, Ohio